deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 There was a detail of more human soldiers on deck, plus a human in a different uniform.
 She stepped forward smartly and addressed Nmrb directly.

 "Welcome aboard *HMS Caledonia."* She said.
-"My name is Lieutenant Ellen McDaniel: As your advocate, my job is to see to it that your rights as an intelligent being are not violated during your stay here.”
+"My name is Lieutenant Ellen McDaniel: As your advocate, my job is to see to it that your rights as an intelligent being are not violated during your stay here."

 "Why am I here?"
 Nmrb demanded.

 "You have been detained on suspicion of conspiracy to perform an act of genocide."
 McDaniel told him.
-"Furthermore we suspect that you are complicit in-”
+"Furthermore we suspect that you are complicit in-"

 "*Genocide?!"* Nmrb exclaimed.
 McDaniel didn't so much as blink.